 I think I created my first DIY wreath a few years back (I know, I’m a wreath maker newbie!).
 Since then I haven’t looked back.
 That is, look back on buying wreaths.
 They can be super expensive, y’all!

-Ready to create your own simple Christmas wreath with a tobacco basket, greenery and harmony bells?
+Simple Christmas wreath with a tobacco basket, greenery and harmony bells

 Disclosure; this post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 This does not affect the price you pay.
 This disclosure statement refers to the rest of the Amazon links in this post.